samburroughs13/HTML-CSS-Book/README.md

 # HTML-CSS-Book

-This repository contains activities from an HTML and CSS book that I read.
+This repository contains lessons and independent activities from an HTML and CSS book that I read.